 Travel During School Breaks

-If you aren’t able to take a day trip, do a staycation or extended weekend trip, travel during school breaks.
+If you aren’t able to take a day trip, do a staycation or an extended weekend trip, travel during school breaks.
 Schools are usually out during Spring break, Winter break and other holidays so try to plan a vacation around them.
 That can easily be at least two trips if you save your money and plan accordingly.

 How to Travel on a Graduate Student Budget